Michael S. Batalo, M.D.

 FirstHealth is working diligently to spread the word about the importance of colorectal cancer screenings in an effort to make these screenings a routine part of preventive health care.

 Michael S. Batalo, M.D., an oncologist and hematologist with the FirstHealth Outpatient Cancer Center, offers tips on how to reduce your risk of colorectal cancer:

 - Time to get screened.
-Get a colonoscopy if you are between the ages of 50 – 75 or earlier if you are at high risk for colorectal cancer.
+Get a colonoscopy if you are between the ages of 45 – 75 or earlier if you are at high risk for colorectal cancer.
 Additionally, the Centers for Disease Control and Prevention (CDC) recommend discussing screening with your primary care provider if between the ages of 76 – 85.
 People at a higher risk, such as those with a strong family history of colorectal cancer (including genetic cancer syndromes with higher risk for colorectal cancer development) or those with known inflammatory bowel diseases, may benefit from starting screenings at an earlier age.
-Also, it is recommended that African-Americans begin their screening at age 45.
 A colonoscopy detects more than 95 percent of early colorectal cancer.
 The procedure also prevents colorectal cancer because a doctor can remove polyps (small growths) that may develop into cancer if left alone.

 - Quit smoking.
 Long-term smoking is linked to an increased risk of colorectal cancer, as well as many other cancers and health problems.
 Quitting smoking may help lower you risk of colorectal cancer and other types of cancer.

 - Manage your weight.
 Being overweight or obese increases the risk of colorectal cancer in both men and women, but the link seems to be stronger in men.
 Having more belly fat has also been linked to colorectal cancer.
 Staying at a healthy weight and avoiding weight gain around the midsection may help lower your risk.